nikitavoloboev/alfred-awesome-lists/CONTRIBUTING.md

 # Contributing
-Thank you for wanting to make the workflow better.
+Thank you for wanting to make Alfred Awesome Lists better.
 You can:
 - Make suggestions and file bugs in [Issues](../../issues/).
 - Fix issues and add features with [Pull Requests](../../pulls/).
 - Improve and extend [the awesome lists](https://github.com/sindresorhus/awesome) and add more awesome links and resources.